ORTHODONTIST FOR CHILDREN - IRVINE

 Ideally, children should be evaluated for orthodontics by the age of seven.
 Youths between the ages of 8 and 14 are good candidates for orthodontics because their facial bones are still developing.

-Dr. Lee can evaluate you for orthodontics by conducting a thorough examination and discussion of any problems you have experienced and your desired outcome.
+Little Smiles of Orange County can evaluate you for orthodontics by conducting a thorough examination and discussion of any problems you have experienced and your desired outcome.
 X-rays of your teeth and head will be taken.
 Your orthodontist may take a panoramic X-ray to detail the full perspective of you teeth, gums, and jaw.
 X-rays are painless procedures and simply require that you remain motionless while the images are taken.

 “Before” treatment pictures will be taken of your face and teeth.
 In addition to treatment planning, they are used to record and monitor your progress.
 A mold will be made of your teeth.
 The mold will serve as a basis for creating your custom made orthodontics.